jc324x/macOS-wifi-redirect/README.md

 done
 ```

-5. Cleanup time
+5. **Cleanup**

 The target network is in range.
-System Preferences is verified to be closed, as it
+System Preferences closed if running, as it
-can cause unintended behavior if it's running in the background while the next
-actions are performed.
-Blocked SSIDs are removed, WiFi is toggled off and then on
+can cause unintended behavior.
+Blocked SSIDs are removed, WiFi is toggled off/on
-again and the client rejoins your network.
+again and the client device rejoins your network.

 ```bash
 # verified that $ssid is available